Noordermarkt 400 years since 1623 | SATERDAY 9am - 4pm | MONDAY 9am - 1 pm |

-Let's hope for an autumn and winter without interruptions.
 On Saturday 26 February 2022, the Noordermarkt reopened with 100% market occupancy.
 Because of Corona not every market entrepreneurs will return to the market.
-Wearing a face mask in public transport is advised, for example where it is busy.
 More information mouth caps Further easing of coronavirus measures.
 About Covid you can call 0800-1351 or +31 20 205 1351 (if you are abroad); or visit the website about: COVID-19.

 Amsterdam is THE market city of Holland